bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/slash.md

   200BNB and moving them to a "jailed" state for 30 days, preventing them from participating in consensus until manual intervention is taken.

-## Malicious Vote Slash
+## Malicious Fast Finality Vote Slash

 Validators who violates the [fast finality vote rules](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP126.md) will be also slashed.
 Anyone can send a `submitFinalityViolationEvidence` transaction to the `SlashIndicator` contract, specifying the following information:

-- **Evidence**: The evidence proves the valiator violates the fast finality rules.
+- **Evidence**: The evidence proves the validator violates the fast finality rules.

 - The off-chain services monitor fast finality vote data to identify malicious votes.
 - If a validator is caught for malicious vote, the validator will be slashed for 200BNB and move to "jailed" status for